Preserving & Canning Food

 Beetroot, carrots and other winter vegetables

 Beetroot and carrots are both useful winter vegetables to preserve.
-Beetroot can be pickled, turned into relish, or pressure canned.
+Beetroot can be pickled, turned into relish, pressure canned, or frozen.
 Carrots can be frozen, dehydrated, pressure canned, or added to soups, stocks and meal bases.

 Pumpkin and potatoes can be frozen or pressure canned, or cooked into soups and meals for the freezer.
+Pumpkin soup cannot be pressure canned, see the note below for further guidance.

 Soups, broths and stocks